Loading…

 All eight states and territories compared across key metrics with leaderboard rankings.
 See which jurisdictions are leading, which are lagging and on what.
 State-level drill-downs with the same traffic-light scoring and charting as the national view.

 Monthly shelf prices of everyday grocery items from Coles and Woolworths.
 Basket price trends, year-on-year change and item-level comparison.
-Real prices observed on shelves.
-Not modelled, not seasonally adjusted.
-A ground-level complement to official CPI figures.
+Prices observed on shelves rather than modelled or seasonally adjusted, as a ground-level complement to official CPI figures.

 Ask Bob anything about the data in plain English.
 “How is unemployment trending?”
 “What’s happening with housing costs?”
 Bob pulls the numbers and explains what they mean, in plain language, in seconds.
 Hard guardrails: no financial advice, no political commentary, no forecasting.
 Dry Australian wit included.